ant-design/ant-design/components/icon/index.en-US.md

 toc: false
 ---

-Meaningful vector graphics, each one can defeat an enemy.
+Meaningful vector graphics.

-## The specification of naming icons
+## Icons naming convention

 We provide semantic name for every icon, and naming rules are as follows:

-- Scanning line icon has the similar name with its solid one，but it's distinguished by `-o`, for example, `question-circle`(solid) and `question-circle-o`(scanning line);
+- Scanning line icon has the similar name with its solid one，but it's distinguished by `-o`, for example, `question-circle`(a full circle) and `question-circle-o`(an empty circle);

 - Naming sequence：`[icon's name]-[shape, optional]-[Scanning line or not]-[direction, optional]`.

 ## How to use

-Use tag `<Icon />` to define an icon component, and appoint its type, for example:
+Use tag <Icon /> to create an icon and set its type in the type prop, for example:

 ```html
 <Icon type="link" />